agileaddicts/lifttribe/README.md

 To connect to the staging datbase, use `flyctl proxy 6543:5432 -a lifttribe-staging-pg` and then connect to Postges locally using port 6543.

 Manual deployment can be done via `flyctl deploy --remote-only --config ./fly.production.toml`

+## No License

+This repository does not include any License and therefore grants no License to anyone.
+See [No License](https://choosealicense.com/no-permission/) for more information.

+This repository is public for others to learn.
+Please note that it includes source code (e.g. the template used) for which a commercial license must be purchased to be used.